lilidemon/leetcode/jiu-gong-ge.md

 ### Description:
 >This keypad can be connected to any electronic device and has 9 buttons, where each button can have up to 3 lowercase English letters.
 The buyer has the freedom to choose which letters to place on a button while ensuring that the arrangement is valid.
 A key design is said to be valid if :
-- All 26 letters of the English alphabet exist on the keypad.
+>- All 26 letters of the English alphabet exist on the keypad.
-- Each letter is mapped to exactly one button.
+>- Each letter is mapped to exactly one button.
-- A button has at most 3 letters mapped to it.
+>- A button has at most 3 letters mapped to it.
 >The keypad click count is defined as the number of button presses required to print a given string.
 In order to send message faster, customers tend to set the keypad design in such a way that the keypad click count is minimized while maintaining its validity.
->Given a string text consisting of lowercase English letters only, find the minimum keypad click count.
+Given a string text consisting of lowercase English letters only, find the minimum keypad click count.
->Example: text = "abacadefghibj"
+Example: text = "abacadefghibj"

 ### Idea:
 >Count the prequency of each Character, sort Character by prequency in decresing order, put the Character with higher frequency in the first position of 9 numbers as possible